Egyptian nationalism

 Egyptian nationalism is based on Egyptians and Egyptian culture.
 Egyptian nationalism has typically been a civic nationalism that has emphasized the unity of Egyptians regardless of their ethnicity or religion.
 Egyptian nationalism first manifested itself as Anti-English sentiment during the Egyptian revolution of 1919.

 History

+Origins

+The early Egyptian protonationalism was shaped by foreign invasions and conquests.
+The Assyrian conquest and the Battle of Carchemish led to a figure of Nebuchadnezzar becoming the archetype of the Eastern conqueror, a figure representing foreign domination, an outsider and a prototypical enemy of Egypt.